Learn how to be a ghostwriter so you can ditch your 9-5 and work from home.

 We’ll get the negative aspects of ghostwriting out of the way first.

 Not getting credit for your writing can be a blessing and a curse at the same time.
 It can be challenging to work on a writing project and not get a byline.

 If you are a designer and work for a big fashion company, when you design something, the house gets the credit, not you.
-If someone writes software for big-name companies such as Apple or Microsoft, guess what, they don’t get credit, Apple or Microsoft do.
+If someone writes software for big-name companies such as Apple or Microsoft, guess what, they don’t get credit; Apple or Microsoft do.

-NASA even has writers who don’t get credit for their work other than payment.
+NASA even has writers who don’t get credit for their work besides payment.
 This arrangement is how the world of ghostwriting works and always has.
-If you get paid well, is it really that important to get credit?

 2. It’s Challenging to Find Clients

 Yeah, this part isn’t fun for most writers, but it’s crucial to your success.
-It’s tricky to get testimonials when you’re a ghostwriter, mostly because some people don’t like to admit that they used a ghostwriter, though that is changing over time.
+It’s tricky to get testimonials when you’re a ghostwriter, mainly because some people don’t like to admit that they used a ghostwriter, though that is changing over time.

 Content marketing is a necessity for successful businesses.

-4. Deadlines are Critical and Often Strict
+3. Deadlines are Critical

+Deadlines are both a con and a pro.
+Ghostwriting will train you to write on demand and on deadline.
+These freelance writing skills are very valuable.
 This type of work definitely pays off because the faster you write, the more clients you can retain.
 It will also help with your writing, as well.

-I’ve seen an incredible change is how fast I write now.
+I’ve seen an incredible change in how fast I write now.
 When I break down some projects, I make between $70-$100 an hour and more.
 Now that’s not too shabby.
 It also allows me to keep raising my prices with each new client I get.

 I write EVERY SINGLE DAY.
 Yep, no breaks.
 I’m crazy too and essentially run two writing businesses, so that requires A LOT of writing.

-7. There’s No Room for Ego
+5. There’s No Room for Ego

-Sometimes you’ll create something truly incredible for a client, and it may be painful letting it go.
+Sometimes you’ll create something truly incredible for a client, and it may be painful to let it go.
 However, remember that it’s still valuable to other people whether you get the actual credit for writing it or not.

-I gained valuable life experience, although when I was 21 years old, I hated that term.
-I donated a lot of free time to get that experience and proved my work ethic and reputation.
+I gained valuable life experience, although I hated that term when I was 21.
+I donated a lot of free time to get that experience and prove my work ethic and reputation.

 Now onto the fun part, the pros of being a ghostwriter.

-Plus, it doesn’t stop you from pursuing your dream of making it big as an author, either.
+Plus, it doesn’t stop you from pursuing your dream of making it big as an author.
 Ghostwriting can free you up to become the famous author you always dreamed of being.

 3. Ghostwriters Are Multi-talented

-To start, knowledge in the publishing industry is helpful but not necessary.
-I only have basic knowledge in this area, and I make an excellent living writing so don’t let that scare you.
+To start, knowledge of the publishing industry is helpful but not necessary.
+I only have basic knowledge in this area, and I make an excellent living writing, so don’t let that scare you.

 The longer you write for a living, the more you learn.

 You may even be able to get work with a writing agency.
-However, even without all the knowledge, there are plenty of internet marketers, bloggers, and others who need someone to write their content.
+However, even without all the knowledge, many internet marketers, bloggers, and others need someone to write their content.

 You’ll also get experience in marketing, building your first website, design, technology, and other aspects of your business.
 All of these things are necessary to run a successful writing business.
 As a ghostwriter, you’re kind of a jack of all trades.